corpobit/clark-platform-operating-model/01-overview.md

 | CI/CD | Optional | Owns |
 | Exit capability | Always | Guaranteed |

+## What Clark is NOT

+Clark is explicitly not:

+- **Not an application hosting provider**: We manage infrastructure, not applications
+- **Not a CI/CD vendor**: CI/CD is customer-owned (optional support available)
+- **Not a cloud reseller**: We operate in customer-owned cloud accounts
+- **Not a black-box managed service**: All code and configurations are customer-owned and transparent

+This clarity prevents misinterpretation and sets proper expectations.

 ## Why This Model Works

 1. **Trust**: Customers own everything, eliminating vendor lock-in concerns